Table of contents

 When is a Galia melon ripe?
 Ripe Galia melons can be recognized by the fleeting musky scent that the fruit can release.
 4,21 The skin of ripe fruit is yellow in color (sometimes with a few green spots), which often turns orange - with the exception of a few varieties whose skin remains green even when ripe.
 21 Inside, you will find white-greenish flesh.

-The availability of Galia melons varies depending on the size of the store, catchment area, etc. If you are interested, click on our recorded food prices for the DA-CH countries (above under the ingredient image).
-There you will find current prices from various supermarkets and their price development.
+The availability of Galia melons varies depending on the size of the store, catchment area, etc. Our recorded food prices for the DA-CH countries can be found above under the ingredient image - and by clicking you can see their development at various suppliers .

 Storage tips